jaseg/infiray_irg/README.md

 # Infiray IRG file format parser

-This python module contains a simple parser for the "IRG" file format that the Infiray C200 series thermal cameras use to dump their raw data.
-The files contain three things: A thermal image with 8 bit resolution with contrast scaled to fit the 0...255 range, a thermal image with 16 bit resolution containing absolute temperature values with 1/16 K resolution, and a JPEG with the image from the low-res visual camera.
+This python module contains a simple parser for the "IRG" file format that the Infiray C200 series thermal cameras, P200 series and others use to dump their raw data.
+The files contain three things: A thermal image with 8 bit resolution with contrast scaled to fit the 0...255 range, a thermal image with 16 bit resolution containing absolute temperature values with 1/16 K resolution, and for some models a JPEG with the image from the low-res visual camera.

 ## Requirements